sonjaolkkonen/cyber-security-base/README.md

 - ```settings.py``` lines [126-154](https://github.com/sonjaolkkonen/cyber-security-base/blob/e1b3bb3dd5b6b14a4f02544e6957d037c7b3f713/mysite/mysite/settings.py#L126)
 - ```views.py``` lines [13](https://github.com/sonjaolkkonen/cyber-security-base/blob/e1b3bb3dd5b6b14a4f02544e6957d037c7b3f713/mysite/polls/views.py#L13), [80](https://github.com/sonjaolkkonen/cyber-security-base/blob/e1b3bb3dd5b6b14a4f02544e6957d037c7b3f713/mysite/polls/views.py#L80) and [92](https://github.com/sonjaolkkonen/cyber-security-base/blob/e1b3bb3dd5b6b14a4f02544e6957d037c7b3f713/mysite/polls/views.py#L92)

-This application has no logging features.
-However, without logging and monitoring, breaches cannot be detected.
+This application has no logging and monitoring.
+The absence or inadequacy of logging and monitoring mechanisms leaves applications vulnerable to security breaches and undetected attacks.
+Proper logging and monitoring are essential for identifying suspicious activities, tracking security incidents, and responding promptly to threats, enhancing overall cybersecurity and mitigating risks effectively.

 **How to fix:**
 The flaw can be fixed by uncommenting the above mentioned lines.
 Once this is done, a logger is configured in ```mysite/settings.py``` file and it is used to log every login and logout.
 Logs are saved in ```mysite/logs/debug.bug``` directory.